 Coltura accelerates America's transition away from gasoline use.
-Our goal is to phase out sales of new gasoline vehicles in certain states by 2030, and across the U.S. by 2040.
+Our goal is to phase out sales of new gasoline vehicles by 2030.

-Policy: We are pursuing state legislative and regulatory avenues to achieve a ban on sales of new gasoline vehicles in certain states after 2030.
-Our current legislative focus is on California and Washington state -- enacting a gas ban in those states will blaze the path for other states and the entire country to phase out gasoline.
+Policy: We are pursuing state laws to phase out sales of new gasoline passenger vehicles by 2030.
+We are currently focusing on California and Washington -- phasing out gas vehicles in those states will blaze the path for other states and the entire country to stop using gasoline.

-In furtherance of this effort we are bringing together diverse stakeholder groups in a new and powerful coalition to create political opposition to gasoline, and leading advocacy campaigns to enable an accelerated transition away from gas vehicles.
+We are forging a new and powerful coalition in opposition to gasoline, and leading the campaign to accelerate the transition away from gas vehicles towards cleaner alternatives.

-Reducing gasoline use is one of the most effective ways to address air pollution and climate change.
+Stopping gasoline use is the most effective way to address air pollution and climate change.

 The transportation sector is also the single biggest source of carbon emissions in the US, accounting for 32% of our carbon footprint.

 Americans spend billions of dollars per year on gasoline to power their vehicles, much of which goes to OPEC countries instead of into our own economy.